The Future of Magazines

 The Key Distinctions in Periodical Publishing

-Most newspapers and consumer magazines publish with the profit motive paramount.
-They make the usual claims of freedom of expression as essential to the functioning of democracy, but fall mute when the black ink turns to red.
+Most popular magazines (generally called “consumer magazines”) publish with the profit motive paramount.
+They may make the usual claim of freedom of expression as essential to the functioning of democracy, but fall mute when the black ink turns to red.

 Looking at Ad-Supported Magazines

 Question: how much to charge for a yearly subscription to a consumer magazine?
 Answer: as little as possible.
-The lower the subscription cost, the higher (at least in theory) the number of subscribers, or eyeballs.
+The lower the subscription cost, the higher (at least in theory) the number of subscribers.
 That’s why we still see improbably low offers for magazine subscriptions.
-A recent issue of Harper’s magazine is more than pleased to offer you 84% off the cover price on a one-year subscription.
+A recent issue of Harper’s magazine was more than pleased to offer me 84% off the cover price on a one-year subscription.

 The second most common impediment for most periodicals (and indeed for many other publishing media) is the cost of distribution.
-While newspapers usually employ paid contractors to handle the physical distribution of the paper in their immediate urban market, magazines rely heavily on government postal services, and there are never-ending battles between magazine publishers and postal services about how large the postal subsidy should be.
+While newspapers usually employ paid contractors to handle the physical distribution of the paper in their immediate urban market, magazines rely heavily on postal services, and there are never-ending battles between magazine publishers and the post office about how large the postal subsidy should be.
 Magazines make passionate arguments about literacy and an informed public; post offices demonstrate how much money they lose providing this heavily-subsidized distribution service.
+With the future of the U.S. Postal Service (USPS) continually in question, magazine voices are somewhat muted.
+But the issue is always on the front burner for consumer and trade magazines.

 Magazine Statistics